testimio/mhtml-parser/README.md

 It rewrites local URLS so that links inside the page keep working.

-It supports a parser class that lets you view the files and a convenient `npm run serve` for serving files locally.
+It supports a parser class that lets you view the files and a convenient `npm run serve` for serving files locally which expects files to be in the demos directory (for example, try opening `http://localhost:8080/hn.mhtml`).

 ## Installation